heathernoto/MagicMirror/README.md

 &nbsp;
 &nbsp;

-My thought that was, like the :8ball:, you would ask a question.
-Because I wanted the user to look into :camera: to ask the question, I began thinking of the phone's 'black mirror' quality and the magic mirror in Snow White.
+My thought that was, like the Magic 8 Ball, you would ask a question.
+Because I wanted the user to look into the camera to ask the question, I began thinking of the phone's 'black mirror' quality and the magic mirror in Snow White.
 Black mirror magic..

 &nbsp;
 &nbsp;